AWS EC2 Monitoring – CloudWatch Metrics & Alarms

 • Elastic Load Balancing

-• Elastic Load Balancing sends data to CloudWatch every minute.
+• Elastic Load Balancing sends data to CloudWatch every minute (applies to ALB, NLB, GLB, and Classic Load Balancer).

-• Amazon Elastic MapReduce sends data to CloudWatch every 5 minutes.
+• Amazon EMR sends basic data to CloudWatch every 5 minutes by default at no additional cost.

-• Amazon Elasticsearch Service sends data to CloudWatch every minute.
+• Amazon OpenSearch Service sends data to CloudWatch every minute.

-• Amazon Kinesis Streams sends data to CloudWatch every minute.
+• Amazon Kinesis Data Streams sends stream-level data to CloudWatch every minute.

-• Amazon Kinesis Firehose sends data to CloudWatch every minute.
+• Amazon Data Firehose sends data to CloudWatch every minute.

 • AWS Lambda